szermatt/emacs-bash-completion/README.md

 running in term mode.
 Also, term mode is not available in shell-command prompts.

-Bash completion can also be run programatically, outside of a shell-mode command, by calling `bash-completion-dynamic-complete-nocomint'
+Bash completion can also be run programmatically, outside of a shell-mode command, by calling `bash-completion-dynamic-complete-nocomint'